cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Manages verification data related to the authentication processes of the administrators.

 We defined each functional element to distinguish functions logically, and do not show the actual arrangement on the actual system.
 For example, in our actual system, address management unit may be managed by an integrated database.
-Also, there are implementations with multiple functionsa packaged together.
+Also, there are implementations with multiple functions packaged together.
 For example, each functional element of the transaction signature system may be integrated with the customer property management system, or the transaction signature system may be operating as another system.

 When using existing implementations such as bitcoin wallet, bitcoin wallet is thought to provide the functions of transaction signature system as just one implementation as a whole.
 It is also conceivable that some functions are provided by a remote subcontractor as in a form in which the function of the transaction signature system is provided by an remote server.